madoe03/Master-Thesis/ISSPR_MD.md

     ## Warning: Converting "subj_id.x" to factor for ANOVA.

+    ## Warning: "stim_dur" will be treated as numeric.

     ## Warning: Collapsing data to cell means. *IF* the requested effects are a subset
     ## of the full design, you must use the "within_full" argument, else results may
     ## be inaccurate.

+    ## Warning: There is at least one numeric within variable, therefore aov() will be
+    ## used for computation and no assumption checks will be obtained.

 Here we will figure out the effect of suppression and the task